Cyberspace

 Identity exploration and the digital laboratory

 From a progressive, humanistic perspective, avatars offer something profoundly liberating: a safe space for identity exploration without immediate real-world consequences.
 LGBTQ+ individuals have long used online spaces and avatars to experiment with gender presentation before—or instead of—coming out physically.
+This process connects deeply with broader patterns of digital identity formation and how we construct multiple versions of ourselves across platforms.
 Virtual worlds like Second Life and VRChat have become crucial spaces for transgender individuals to experience their authentic gender identity in embodied ways.

 Research published in the journal Cyberpsychology, Behavior, and Social Networking has documented how marginalized groups use avatar customization as a form of resistance against dominant cultural narratives.
 When the default avatar is a white, male, able-bodied figure, choosing to create something different becomes a political act—a digital assertion of existence and worth.